 These are the actresses I consider my favorites.
 In order to enter into the Hall of Fame and, be a recipient of the Veronicas, I must have seen at least five of their films.
 I will be adding new actresses at the end of every month as well as updating links and movie totals to any actresses already included.
-Rank is in order of personal preference.
 Clickable links take you to any reviews I’ve written.

 Lauren Bacall